legacy-shu/PlacementAssignment/README.md

 ## General info
 This project is embeded sqlite database.
-When start demo project it will create tables and insert dummy data Futhermore, GetMusicTracks method in MusicLibrary class is tested When it download or clone than pleas move to MusicLibraryDemo/MusicLibrary folder in terminal and enter dotnet run
+When start demo project it will create tables and insert dummy data.
+Futhermore, GetMusicTracks method in MusicLibrary class is tested When it download or clone than pleas move to MusicLibraryDemo/MusicLibrary folder in terminal and enter dotnet run